 You are gambling with your life when you hope for the best in court.
 If you have a strong case presented by a qualified NH criminal defense attorney, you have the opportunity to have your charges significantly reduced or even dropped.
-Ryan Russman provides the defense, research, and legal experience you need to set the record straight and protect you from unnecessary punishment.
+Ryan Russman and Jerome Blanchard provide the defense, research, and legal experience you need to set the record straight and protect you from unnecessary punishment.

 Other Misdemeanor Assault Charges

 Misdemeanor assault charges usually result when the court determines that the crime committed is severe enough to mar an individual's record.
 Illegal possession of steroids, small burglary or theft crimes (not exceeding $500) or intentionally causing bodily harm all qualify for a misdemeanor assault charge.
 Other charges like simple battery or domestic assault may increase the misdemeanor conviction to a felony.

 Attorney Russman understands the severity of all charges, regarding simple assault or battery.
 A number of other NH attorneys may be able to represent you, but only Russman has the skills and the experience to get you the results you want for your case.